THE OLD TESTAMENT HOUSE OF THE LORD: THREE (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The Altar of Burnt Offering and the Laver were located in front of the door of the Tabernacle of the Congregation, and it was here that God met the children of Israel.

-And thou shalt set the altar of the burnt offering before the door of the tabernacle of the tent of the congregation.
-And thou shalt set the laver between the tent of the congregation and the altar, and shalt put water therein.
-(Exodus 40:6,7)
+“Then you shall set the altar of the burnt offering before the door of the tabernacle of the tent of meeting.

 At the time of the consecration of Aaron and his sons the Divine fire consumed the offering.

-And there came a fire out from before the Lord, and consumed upon the altar the burnt offering and the fat: which when all the people saw, they shouted, and fell on their faces.
+and fire came out from before the LORD and consumed the burnt offering and the fat on the altar.
+When all the people saw it, they shouted and fell on their faces.
 (Leviticus 9:24)

 The fire on the Altar of Burnt Offering was to be kept burning at all times.